phpactor/phpactor/README.md

 Documentation
 -------------

-Full documentation can be found on the [Github page](http://phpactor.github.io/phpactor)
+Full documentation can be found on [Read the Docs](https://phpactor.readthedocs.io/en)

 Community
 ---------